0x4248/bad_url_scan/README.md

 ## Licence

-This project is licenced under GPL-3.0.
+This project is licenced under GNU General Public Licence Version 3.0.
 See [LICENCE](LICENCE) for more information.